Mark Mathias Player Props: Pirates vs. Astros

 - The Astros' 2.89 team ERA ranked second among all MLB pitching staffs.

-- The Astros will look to Valdez (0-1) in his third start of the season.
+- The Astros will look to Javier (1-0) in his third start of the season.

-- His last appearance came on Wednesday against the Detroit Tigers, when the left-hander tossed seven innings, surrendering two earned runs while giving up eight hits.
+- The right-hander last pitched on Wednesday against the Detroit Tigers, when he threw six innings, allowing one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.